red-dragon65/FroggyRoad/README.md

 # Froggy Road
+Java game that emulates frogger and crossy roads.
+Currently updating code structure in beta branch.
+This game does not use any sort of game engine or framework.

+### Future updates
+* Check beta branch

+# Development
-* Made with IntelliJ
+### Made with
-* Final project for java class (5-?-15).
+* [ItelliJ](https://www.jetbrains.com/idea/) - IDE (Previously was Eclipse)

+### Made for
+* Java class (5-?-15) as final project

+### Acknowledgements
+* Spiritual succesor to a failed infinite frogger game.
-* Inspired by the CrossyRoad app on android.
+* Later inspired by the CrossyRoad app on android.

 # Screen Shots